 What is a concussion?

-A concussion is a short-lived brain injury caused by a bump, blow or jolt to the head.
-A concussion changes how the cells in the brain normally work.
-A variety of symptoms may develop, including impaired physical, cognitive, emotional and behavioral functioning, which typically resolve over time.
-Most concussions occur without loss of consciousness and rarely are structural injuries noted on MRI or CT scans.
-Concussion can be related to a fall, car accident or moderate blow to the head, but the majority are sports related.
-An athlete can suffer a concussion in any sport or activity.
-Even when the physical, and sometimes emotional, symptoms of a concussion have diminished, the brain may not be healed.
+A concussion is a brain injury caused by a bump, blow, or jolt to the head or body.
+It can be the result of a fall, car accident, or sports injury.
+The majority, however, are not sports-related.
+A concussion changes how the cells in the brain normally work, which can result in a variety of symptoms including impaired physical, cognitive, emotional and behavioral functioning.
+Most of the time these symptoms typically resolve within 7 to 10 days.
+Gaylord's expertise is for patients whose symptoms persist past this time frame.
+Most concussions occur without the loss of consciousness, and structural injuries are rarely noted on the patient’s MRI or CT scans.
+However, even when the physical or emotional symptoms of a concussion have diminished, the brain may still not be fully healed.

 Concussion and mild TBI animation from the CDC

 What are the signs and symptoms of a concussion?

 If someone has suffered a bump or blow to the head, look for the following signs.
 Symptoms can last for hours, days, weeks, or longer.
 A person with a concussion may:

 - Complain of a headache, or loss of consciousness

 - Demonstrate personality changes

 - Experience sleep changes

 - Answer questions slowly, or exhibit slurred speech